suchipi/run-on-server/README.md

 `idMappings` is used in conjunction with a babel plugin to restrict the server so that it can only run code that appeared in your source.
 For more info, see the [README for babel-plugin-run-on-server](https://github.com/suchipi/run-on-server/blob/master/packages/babel-plugin/README.md).

 The server will allow CORS requests from all origins by default.
 To override this behavior, pass `cors` as `false.`

+When the server parses the incoming JSON from a request, it keeps all the bytes in memory.
+For safety reasons (to prevent high memory usage), a limit can be configured, and if a request that is too large comes through, the server wil reject the request.
+The limit is configured as `"1GB"` by default, but you can pass `requestSizeLimit` to change it.
+You can pass any string that can be parsed by the npm [bytes](https://www.npmjs.com/package/bytes) package, eg. `"100kb"`, `"2MB"`, etc (unit is case-insensitive).

 ### `createClient(url: string) => Function`